acccounttest/SublimeTabForSublimeTextAndMetroAndWindows/README.md

 Keys :
  - Shift Lock sends a Tab.
  - Alt-tab works normally(suppressed).
  -
  - Double Tab, maintain alt-tab opened(Now it's a single tap).
  -
  - Control key can be used after alt-tab and windows will always be on top(no more since one line code, but whole code about $tab needed to be in double in two separated AHK scripts).
  -
  - Right click after alt-tab cancel the GUI, no more since one line is enough all platforms.
  -
  - Left click select the window.
  -
+ - Alt + Right click still necessary since one line code was implemented for all solutions, usually not specially, example with CTM that can get system clipboard frozen, so you must quit the current browser concerned, using SublimeTab with a single Tab does not solve the banner that continue to be shown, even a simple right click does not change the white highlight around windows during this shortcut and the other with the modifer too.

 - The three exponents values in time :
  -